 Speed Teaming Solution

-Inspired by the methods used to match Key Advisors with cohort startups at Berkeley SkyDeck as well as speed dating events, we propose a non-curated and non-algorithmic approach to connecting possible would-be teammates.
-We'll facilitate a up to a dozen 10-minute one-on-one meetings over the course of two to three hours, between would-be startup founders with disparate areas of expertise - for example science or business.
-This Speed Teaming process will be run with the understanding that most - or possibly even all - of the meetings will not result in any fruitful connection.
-But if one or two strong connections are made, which we consider a success.
+Inspired by the methods used to match Key Advisors with cohort startups at Berkeley SkyDeck as well as speed dating events, we run a non-curated and non-algorithmic approach to connecting possible would-be teammates.
+We facilitate a up to a ten 10-minute one-on-one meetings over the course of two hours, between would-be startup founders with disparate but possibly complementary areas of expertise.
+This Speed Teaming process runs with the understanding that most of the meetings will not result in a fruitful connection.
+However consistently one or two strong connections are made, which we consider a success.
 We are aware of two companies being formed as a result of connections made in Speed Teaming.